A Day With Northwestern 2026

 School of Communication professor Jacob Smith provides an overview of Hays’s remarkable career with audiovisual examples from his productions, including experiments with the visual synthesizer, excerpts from his stunningly beautiful visual album, sequences from films including Grease, music videos, and outdoor spectacles such as the earliest Star Wars concerts.

-Information on the morning and afternoon sessions will be added soon.
+Rooms for the morning and afternoon sessions will be added soon.

 When